treweathers/Java_Developer/Course_2/Course_2.1.md

             }
         }
     }
-The ArrayList result stores the matches, ensuring that we return unique anagrams, while the HashSet anagramsMatched prevents duplication in our result.
+The `ArrayList` `result` stores the matches, ensuring that we return unique anagrams, while the `HashSet` `anagramsMatched` prevents duplication in our `result`.

 Our final step is to return the list of anagrams found:

     return result;
-By utilizing HashSets in this manner, we achieve efficient anagram checking with reduced complexity, considering both the  O(mlogm) character sorting for each word and the O(n) comparison for n words.
+By utilizing `HashSets` in this manner, we achieve efficient anagram checking with reduced complexity, considering both the  O(mlogm) character sorting for each word and the O(n) comparison for n words.